 Academic and campus partnerships

-The CCE’s academic partnerships focus on bridging the gap between academic learning and career readiness by embedding career exploration practices into the classroom experience.
+The Center for Career Engagement’s (CCE) academic partnerships focus on bridging the gap between academic learning and career readiness by embedding career exploration practices into the broader student experience.

 This university-wide approach ensures that career thinking becomes part of students’ academic journey, not something separate from it.

-“We’re creating a career ecosystem that brings everything together—advising, student communication, coursework and more,” said Director of Academic Partnerships Nan Barnes.
+“We’re creating a career ecosystem that brings everyone together—faculty members, advisers, coaches, and other WashU community members who care about students’ career success,” said Director of Academic Partnerships Nan Barnes.
 “We’re building partnerships that make that kind of integration possible.”

-This work has so far centered on conducting a comprehensive needs assessment across the academic divisions to identify curriculum strengths and student support gaps.
-From this collaboration with the academic units, two main priorities have emerged – the Career Innovation Faculty Fellows and and the Career Partners Network.
+This work has so far centered on conducting a comprehensive needs assessment across the academic divisions to identify partnership opportunities and student support gaps.
+From this collaboration with the academic units, two main priorities have emerged—the Career Innovation Faculty Fellows and the Career Partners Network.

 “The overall goal of our academic partnerships is to create meaningful points of connection between academic content and career competencies,” explained Barnes.

 Practical examples of this integration are already emerging across disciplines.
 For instance, Joe Jez, the Howard Hughes Medical Institute Professor and Spencer T. Olin Professor in Biology collaborated with the CCE’s coaching team to design and review an interview-based assignment, providing students with hands-on experience articulating their skills and interests.
-Other faculty members are exploring ways to align career competencies with creative coursework, such as a performing arts faculty member incorporating storytelling exercises that help students translate personal values and academic learning into a coherent professional narrative.
+English faculty member, Heather McPherson incorporated publishing assignments to help students translate personal interests and academic learning into a coherent professional narrative.
+Three faculty members in Energy, Environmental & Chemical Engineering—Ray Ehrhard, Marcus Foston, and Trent Silbaugh—integrated career-focused assignments into their courses, guiding students through key stages of the career development process: self-reflection on values and skills, networking with professionals, and navigating the job search process.

 “These examples illustrate how academic partnerships are helping students see the career relevance of their classroom experiences, reinforcing that career readiness is not a separate process, but an extension of their academic journey,” said Barnes.